alvo254/k8s-up/README.md

 This can also be done by specifying the namespace in the configuration file metadata
 NB: You can use a tool called kubens to chose the default namespace to work with instead of back and forth
+ - kubens :- this will display the current namespace
+ - kubens dev :- this will make dev the default namespaces without providing the --namespace option